 Our sleep is precious time that allows our bodies to heal and rejuvenate, and without enough sleep, our health suffers.
 That means we must find ways to get proper rest.
-Unfortunately, many people either can’t sleep or don’t get enough sleep, which is where natural sleep aids come in.
+Unfortunately, many people either can’t sleep (which can also happen during jet lag) or don’t get enough sleep, which is where natural sleep aids come in.

 Luckily, this problem doesn’t have to continue.
-It’s all about making some lifestyle changes, like using the following safe, natural sleep aids and focusing on getting the sleep you need, in order to stay refreshed, alert and at your absolute best.
+It’s all about making some lifestyle changes, like using the following safe, natural sleep aid options and focusing on getting the sleep you need in order to stay refreshed, alert and at your absolute best.

 Natural Sleep Aids